Breast cancer is often first suspected when a lump or a change is found in the breast or when an abnormal area is seen

-Sometimes, breast cancer can be ruled out with a follow-up mammogram (may be called a diagnostic mammogram), breast ultrasound or a breast MRI.
+Sometimes, breast cancer can be ruled out with a follow-up mammogram (also called a diagnostic mammogram), breast ultrasound or a breast MRI.
 However, if these tests show the finding might be breast cancer, you will need a biopsy.

 There are 2 main types of biopsies used to diagnose (or rule out) breast cancer: needle biopsies and surgical biopsies.

 The breast tissue removed during a biopsy is sent to a pathologist.
 The pathologist examines the tissue and prepares a report of the findings, including the diagnosis.

-Learning more about the factors that affect prognosis and treatment can help you understand your diagnosis.
+Learning about the factors that affect prognosis can help you understand your diagnosis and treatment options.

 Whether you need a biopsy or have been diagnosed with breast cancer, you may have many questions and concerns.
 We prepared a list of questions that may be helpful in talking with your health care provider.

 If breast cancer is found, it can be treated.

-Breast cancer treatment is tailored to your specific breast cancer, the stage of the breast cancer, your overall health, age and other medical issues as well as your personal preferences.
+Breast cancer treatment is tailored to your breast cancer, your overall health, age and other medical issues as well as your personal preferences.

 Each treatment option has risks and benefits to consider along with your own values and lifestyle.